sageserpent-open/kineticMerge/README.md

 `--minimum-match-size`: this is the minimum size of content measured *in tokens* required for a match across two or more sides of the merge to be eligible for discovery.
 Making this larger means that potential matches of content may be left undiscovered.
-However, setting this right down to one token can lead to a bombardment of useless matches because it is likely for a single token to be repeated many times across the codebase (and indeed the same goes for to matches of two tokens).
+However, setting this right down to one token can lead to a bombardment of useless matches because it is likely for a single token to be repeated many times across the codebase.

-The default is set to 3; this seems to work well enough in practice.
+The default is set to 2; this seems to work well enough in practice.

 `--match-threshold`: this is a looser alternative to `--minimum-match-size` where content in a file is only eligible for match discovery if its size in tokens is at least a fraction of that file's size *as measured in content tokens*.
 This